 Two: Be the first people you call to discuss your charitable giving goals and how you can be part of community transformation.
 Donors who believe in endowment understand the lasting impact their gift can have on a community.
 We will work to better understand donors’ intentions and craft a lasting legacy that benefits individuals and the broader community.
 We will invite donors and the broader community to learn more about community needs through a free virtual education series called ‘Together We Thrive’.

 Three: Use a lens of diversity, equity, and inclusion in all of our work.
 As York’s community foundation, we are getting better at including the perspectives of all of its residents.
 We’ve added diversity to our staff, board and committees and support community efforts like the Confronting Racism Coalition.
-We are not just checking a box however, we conduct bias-awareness training with our staff and board, refreshed our hiring practices and our grant process to expand our outreach to communities of color.
+We are not just checking a box however, we conduct bias-awareness and dismantling ageism training with our staff and board, refreshed our hiring practices and our grant process to expand our outreach to communities of color.
 And we are investing in strengthening the cultural competence of the nonprofit sector.

 In 2021, we launched the Racial Equity Fund to address racism and inequity in our community.
 So far we have awarded nearly $100,000 in grants which is guided by a committee of volunteers of color.
 In 2022, we added a half million dollars to the Fund and will continue seek donors who want to invest in advancing opportunities for all.